vaeruiz/teampassImportConverter/readme.md

 # TeampassImportConverter

-Fixes the formatting errors when exporting csv items in Teampass
+Fixes format errors before export csv items in Teampass

 ## How to use